A’s extend winning streak to 11, helped by 2 errors in 10th

 Alex Colomé (1-2) got the first two outs in the bottom half with the automatic runner on second, then walked Seth Brown and Elvis Andrus, loading the bases.

-Mark Canha hit what should have been a game-ending grounder to second baseman Travis Blankehorn, who entered as a pinch runner for Josh Donaldson in the 10th, but Blankenhorn allowed the ball to bounce off his glove for a run-scoring error.
+Mark Canha hit what should have been a game-ending grounder to second baseman Travis Blankenhorn, who entered as a pinch runner for Josh Donaldson in the 10th, but Blankenhorn allowed the ball to bounce off his glove for a run-scoring error.

 Laureano hit a one-hopper to Arraez for what again should have been the final out.
-Arraez, who had moved to third from second base to third for the 10th, sailed his throw over first baseman Willians Astudillo as the tying and winning runs scored.
+Arraez, who had moved to third from second base for the 10th, sailed his throw over first baseman Willians Astudillo as the tying and winning runs scored.

+“Talk about a complete flip of the script,” A’s manager Bob Melvin said.
+“It felt like the game would end in some unorthodox way, like it was the whole game.”

 Oakland started the season 0-6, split its next two games, then went on the 11-game winning streak, the longest in the major leagues since the A’s won 11 in a row from May May 16-27, 2019.
+No other team had lost its first six games and have an 11-game winning streak later that season, STATS said.

 Deolis Guerra (1-0) got the final out of the 10th.